SergioGordillo/CountriesAppAngular/README.md

 :heart: Some RxJS operators, like tap, debounceTime or switchMap. <br>
 :heart: Using CSS classes in a conditional way. <br>
 :heart: How to create a customized search suggestions table. <br>
-:heart: About HttpParams and good practices about how to do clean http requests. <br>
+:heart: HttpParams and good practices about how to do clean http requests. <br>
-:blue_heart: About TypeScript. <br>
+:blue_heart: TypeScript. <br>
-:art: About Bootstrap 5 and Animate.CSS. <br>
+:art: Bootstrap 5 and Animate.CSS. <br>

 # CountriesAppAngular